 Gum disease and poor oral health have been directly linked to an increased risk for the development of cardiovascular and systemic disease.
 Healthy gums serve as a barrier for harmful bacteria in the mouth.
 When the gums are weakened by disease, bacteria can enter the bloodstream, leading to internal inflammation and accompanying health concerns.
 Keeping your gums healthy not only supports your teeth, but also your physical well being.

-A good daily oral hygiene routine as well as regular visits with us will help you maintain healthy gums and avoid the complex effects of advanced gum disease.
+A good daily oral hygiene routine as well as regular visits to our Chapel Hill dentist office will help you maintain healthy gums and avoid the complex effects of advanced gum disease.
 We perform a thorough periodontal screening during routine dental care and look for early signs of disease.
 Treated promptly, gum disease can be managed with conservative options.

 Signs & Symptoms of Gum Disease